-A truck toolbox is a great way to store your tools for road trips, camping, or just going to your job site.
+A truck toolbox is a great way to store your tools for road trips, camping, or just going to work.
 Truck toolboxes are designed with a durable material to protect the tools from damage and theft.
 Because of the overall weight and size of the toolbox, one might find it difficult to install properly.
 While putting it in may seem daunting at a first glance, in reality, it’s an optimized and quick process that will get you on the road in no time.
-With all that being said here’s how to install a truck toolbox!
+With all that being said, here is how to install a truck toolbox!

 Find the Right Toolbox

-In order to easily install a truck toolbox, it’s imperative that you buy the right one ahead of time.
+In order to easily install a truck toolbox, it is imperative that you buy the right one ahead of time.
 Measure your truck bed and find out what width and height your vehicle can handle.
 No one wants to purchase a big metal toolbox only to find out it can’t fit!
-As a means to make sure it’s the proper size try lowering it into place and opening the lid ensuring that nothing is blocking the hinges of the box.
+As a means to make sure it is the proper size try lowering it into place and opening the lid ensuring that nothing is blocking the hinges of the box.